Five Days (TV series): Plot

 Defne eventually persuades Matt to give a press conference, and Barbara agrees to speak as well.
 The press conference doesn't go well, and Josh asks Matt if he knew that Leanne was pregnant, having acquired the information from her grandfather.
 Matt, clearly shaken, walks out.
 It is left to Barbara to appeal to whoever has any information about Leanne's whereabouts.
 At first, she is calm, then she gives in to a scream of panic and grief in front of everyone.
 After the debacle, DSI Barclay is rapped by his superior for not participating and supporting the press.
 He remains aloof but agrees to help.

 Meanwhile, journalist Josh Fairley (Al Weaver) smells a story and persuades his editor to run a picture of attractive Leanne on their front page.
 Josh's is a small local newspaper, and he wants to run a more exciting story than golden weddings.
 He publishes Leanne's picture, despite getting the brush off from Defne, who is trying to keep the story relatively low profile.
 Josh takes photos for the paper at the home where Vic (Edward Woodward), Leanne's grandfather, lives.
 Josh manages to converse with Vic about his granddaughter.
 He eventually persuades Vic to loan him the key to his mobile home, in order to gather clues and background details.
 When he arrives at the mobile home, he is astonished to discover Rosie on the bed, seemingly unharmed.
 He calls the police, takes pictures for his paper, and dashes off to his office, leaving Rosie with the neighbours.
 Josh doesn't see Kyle who, upon arriving at the mobile home in his white van, is arrested by the police.

 Tanya has left to live with Barbara and John and expresses her feelings of guilt to John.
 She tells him that she didn't want to visit Vic because his room smelt.
 Tanya feels that Leanne's disappearance would've never happened if she'd joined them.
 John tries to reassure her.
 Eventually, Tanya goes to visit her dad in France.

 Sarah is finding it hard to let go of Leanne's family and starts seeing them regularly.
-Sarah attempts to start a relationship with Matt, but he rebuffs her advances, telling her that they can only be friends.
+Sarah is infatuated with Matt, but he rebuffs her advances, telling her that they can only be friends.
 She is upset at this and eventually reveals own traumatic past to him, in which her father murdered her mother when she was 5 years old.
 This seems to explain her rather unbalanced behaviour since finding Ethan.

 The police have a lead that Leanne may have started seeing her ex- husband, but they haven't followed it up.
 DCI Iain Barclay (Hugh Bonneville) is obsessed with following the flower seller, a Bosnian, who may have links with illegal immigration from Macedonia.
 This frustrates the rest of the team.